 Geographic Information Systems (GIS) is a computer system for storing, managing, and displaying (mapping) the locations and attributes of spatial features.
-These features can come from any discipline and could represent people, towns, rivers, countries or any other human or physical information.
-Due to its versatility, GIS is used in a wide range of applications such as resource management, city planning, transportation, business, property management and crime hot spot analysis.
-This course will introduce students to this powerful software through lectures in GIScience and hands-on labs with ArcGIS.
+These features can come from any discipline and could represent any human or physical information.
+Due to its versatility, GIS is used in a wide range of applications such as resource management, city planning, transportation, business, and crime hot spot analysis.
+This course introduces students to this powerful software through lectures in GIScience and computer labs with ArcGIS.